urbandrone/futils/readme.md

 ```

 ## Install for ES6 (via jspm.io and SystemJS)
-If you use `jspm` either for a Node or Browser based application, just install the package from npm:
+If you use `jspm` either for a Node or Browser based application:
 ```
 jspm install npm:futils
 ```